 One of the easiest, most intuitive VPNs on the market, HotSpot Shield is ideal for anyone who wants to surf the internet without complicated menus.
 You can start to browse rapidly and easily at the click of a button.
 Among HotSpot Shield’s strengths is the fact that this VPN can encrypt your internet connection if you have to use a public Wi-Fi network, protecting your device and data.

 Before you purchase a paid VPN, be sure to check out our deals at Softonic.
-You’ll find discounts of up to 80% on VPN subscriptions.
-You can access them all by clicking here.
+Check out our picks for the Best VPNs of 2020 with discounts of up to 80% on subcriptions.

 We hope this article has helped you decide between downloading a free VPN and a paid one.
 What is your favorite VPN?
 Tell us about it!